 How is the future?

-And now with Samsara, Tickle, and Jin Jiji set to be on shelves soon, will write a new chapter in India’s craft gin evolution.
-India is observing a boom for craft gin expecting to reach sales of to over three million a year by 2023.
+And now, with Samsara, Tickle, and Jin Jiji set to be on shelves soon, they will write a new chapter in Indian craft gin evolution.
+India is observing a boom for craft gin expecting to reach sales up to over three million a year by 2023.

 Reach me at email: email@example.com | Whatsapp: 9051166700